An updated measurement of the Hubble constant from near-infrared observations of Type Ia supernovae: Methods

 \subsection{S-corrected photometry}

 Published $J$ and $H$-band photometry for both the calibrator and the Hubble-flow sample is S-corrected to the same photometric system using internal routines in SNooPy (v.2.5.3; \citealt{2015ascl.soft05023B}).
 Given that most of the objects were published by the CSP we use their photometric system as our reference system.
+More details about the nature of S-corrections can be found in Appendix A of \cite{2007AA...469..645S}.
+In our Appendix \ref{app:scor}, we show most of the filter transmission used to obtain SN Ia light-curves used in this work, and the magnitude of the S-corrections for tha calibrator sample.
 S-corrected light-curves to the CSP $J$ and $H$ filters are publicly available at \href{https://github.com/hostflows/H0nirR22}{https://github.com/hostflows/H0nirR22}.

 We note that for SN~2013dy, before S-correction, we had to first convert SN~2013dy published photometry in \cite{2015MNRAS.452.4307P} from the AB to the Vega system following \cite{2007ASPC..364..227M} (their Table 4),